 Thank you for subscribing!

-I love the invention and design development process.
-I love seeing the concepts come together, love working through iterations of prototypes and finally (finally!) getting a design just right, fulfilling all the technical and aesthetic requirements.
+We love the invention and design development process.
+We love seeing the concepts come together, love working through iterations of prototypes and finally (finally!) getting a design just right, fulfilling all the technical and aesthetic requirements.
 But do you know what’s even better?
 Seeing your designs in full-scale manufacture.

 Unfortunately, once your design is beautiful and working well, that’s only half the battle won.
 For most plastic parts, you’ll need the design to be injection molded, which is the most common low-cost technology for producing large numbers of plastic parts.
 (Rarely, for very specific geometry, parts are milled with CNC, but that usually costs 50-100 times as much per part.)
 And that comes with its own set of specific requirements, or you could be looking at $100,000 molds for your parts.
 But never fear!
 With the design guidelines below, you can keep tooling costs low and still have your design looking as beautiful as ever.

 But before we get into the specifics of how to adapt your 3D printed design for injection molding, let’s first take a look at the manufacturing process: how does injection molding work?

 At its core, injection molding is simple: two large metal mold halves come together, a plastic or rubber material is injected into the cavity they form, it all cools, and then the part pops out while the two halves separate again.
 Repeat ten thousand times, and you have your first run of parts ready for marketing.
 (Quick note on terms: The direction in which the molds move is called the “mold pull”, while the line around the part where the two halves meet is called the “parting line”.)

 In practice, it can get more complicated.
 Generally, even though the plastic materials being injected are melted, they aren’t really heated: The material is pressed into the injection ports (called gates) via a large auger screw.
 As the material is compressed, it heats and begins to flow into the molds.